 Help filing your taxes

-If your total family annual income is between $30K to $40K, you could qualify to get help to file your taxes for free with tax preparation clinics, which are offered between February and April each year.
+If your total family annual income is considered modest, you could qualify to get help to file your taxes for free with tax preparation clinics, which are offered between February and April each year.
 Here’s list by province.

 Free Tax Software